Sunrise and DPML Dispute Resolution Policy

 - the trademark registration on which the DPML applicant based its DPML block did not issue on or before the effective date of the Registry agreement and was not applied for on or before ICANN announced the applications received;

-- the DPML block otherwise does not meet Donuts requirements for DMPL eligibility (e.g. the blocked domain name label is not an Identical Match or does not contain an Identical Match of the domain name label in the SMD File); or
+- the DPML block otherwise does not meet Identity Digital requirements for DMPL eligibility (e.g. the blocked domain name label is not an Identical Match or does not contain an Identical Match of the domain name label in the SMD File); or

 - a registry process error occurred that resulted in an incorrect DPML Block.

-Questions or disputes regarding the ability of a mark holder to override a DPML block should be addressed to Donuts at DPML@donuts.co.
-Additional information regarding DPML is available on the Donuts Website.
+Questions or disputes regarding the ability of a mark holder to override a DPML block should be addressed to Identity Digital at DPML@identity.digital.
+Additional information regarding DPML is available on the Identity Digital Website.